mpibpc-mroose/open_enventory_docker/README.md

 Keep in mind to extend this docker-compose.yml by an Nginx or use a local installed Nginx as reverse proxy.

+Files such as logos for the header can go to the `./customization` folder and will be availiable in all instances

 Development
 -----------
 To make development a bit easier there is a `docker-compose-development.yml` spanning up a